Getting started with Email

-The University’s email service called Nexus365 is cloud-based Microsoft Office 365.
-This provides email, calendaring and access to a number of other Office 365 applications including OneDrive for Business, Teams, Forms, Delve and Skype for Business.
+Oxford University's IT services provides email to all members the university.
+This service is referred to as Nexus365 and it provides email, calendaring and access to a number of other Microsoft Office 365 applications including OneDrive for Business, Teams, Forms, Delve and Skype for Business.
 When getting started with Nexus365 please ensure you know how to access your email via web interface, or via email client software such as Outlook, or via mobile phone app.
 Please also take time to investigate all the Office 365 applications, especially downloading and installing the apps for Teams and OneDrive onto your computers and maybe also your mobile phones.

 Contact firstname.lastname@example.org if you have any queries about your email addresses such as wanting to have aliases set up to reflect the name by which you are more commonly known (for example Tom instead of Thomas).

-A review of problems with email communications within the department has highlighted the following areas:
+A review of problems with email communications within the department highlighted the following areas:

 - Please write messages clearly and concisely.
 A lot of time is wasted scanning messages for key facts.